hassanashiq/hassanashiq/readme.md

 - 👯 I’m looking to collaborate on **cybersecurity related projects**

-- 🤝 I’m looking for help with **Audit and Compliance and Penetration Testing of your organization and Cyber Security Awareness**
+- 🤝 I’m available for freelance projects :  **Audit and Compliance and Penetration Testing and Cyber Security Awareness for your organization **

-- 👨‍💻 All of my projects are available at [www.hassanashiq.com](www.hassanashiq.com)
+- 👨‍💻 All of my projects are available at [www.hassanashiq.com](www.hassanashiq.com) { :target="_blank" }

 - 📝 I regularly write articles on [www.linkedin.com/in/hassan-ashiq](www.linkedin.com/in/hassan-ashiq)